Blue discharge

-A blue discharge, also called blue ticket, was a form of administrative military discharge formerly issued by the United States beginning in 1916.
-It was neither honorable nor dishonorable.
+A blue discharge, also called blue ticket, was a form of administrative military discharge formerly issued by the United States from 1916 to 1947.
+It was intended as a discharge without honor, neither honorable nor dishonorable.
 The blue ticket became the discharge of choice for commanders seeking to remove homosexual service members from the ranks.
 They were also issued disproportionately to African Americans and Lebanese Americans.

 Service members holding a blue discharge were subjected to discrimination in civilian life.
 They were denied the benefits of the G.I.
 Bill by the Veterans Administration and had difficulty finding work because employers were aware of the negative connotations of a blue discharge.
-Following intense criticism in the press - especially the black press, because of the high percentage of African Americans who received blue discharges - and in Congress, the blue discharge was discontinued in 1947, replaced by two new classifications: general and undesirable.
+Following intense criticism in the press – especially the black press, because of the high percentage of African Americans who received blue discharges – and in Congress, the blue discharge was discontinued in 1947, replaced by two new classifications: general and undesirable.

 History

 The blue discharge was created in 1916 to replace two previous discharge classifications, the administrative discharge without honor and the "unclassified" discharge.
 The discharges were printed on blue paper, hence the name.
 They were also sometimes called "blue tickets".
 One early use of the blue discharge was for service members who had enlisted to fight in World War I while underage, but this practice was abolished by law and all such discharges were upgraded to honorable.